seanbaxter/DirectXShaderCompiler/tools/clang/docs/DriverInternals.rst

 --------

-The driver was designed to be flexible and easily accommodate new uses as we grow the clang and LLVM infrastructure.
-As one example, the driver can easily support the introduction of tools which have an integrated assembler; something we hope to add to LLVM in the future.
+The driver was designed to be flexible and easily accommodate new uses as we grow the clang and LLVM37 infrastructure.
+As one example, the driver can easily support the introduction of tools which have an integrated assembler; something we hope to add to LLVM37 in the future.

 Similarly, most of the driver functionality is kept in a library which can be used to build other tools which want to implement or accept a gcc